The Dragon Lord (Drake novel)

 The Dragon Lord is a historical fantasy or sword and sorcery novel by American writer David Drake.
-First published in 1979 and revised in 1982, the novel is set in sixth century Arthurian Britain.
+First published in 1979 and revised in 1982, the novel is set in sixth-century Arthurian Britain.

 Background

 The Dragon Lord was David Drake's first novel.
 He spent six months researching and drafting the plot for another author, Andrew J. Offutt, to expand into a novel.
-He drafted the novel for the Robert E. Howard character Cormac mac Art who lived in Arthur's time.
+He drafted the novel for the Robert E. Howard character Cormac mac Art, who lived in Arthur's time.
 When Offutt declined it Drake developed it himself.
 He wrote it in 1977–78 and after substantial edits at the request of the editor at Berkley Books, it was published as a hardcover in 1979.
 The publisher sold its rights to Jim Baen who requested the original version of the book, before the edits of Berkley Books.
-Baen at Tor Books published the post-edit paperback version in 1982.
+Baen at Tor Books published the pre-edit version as a paperback in 1982.
 According to Drake, the hardcover and paperback versions of the novel are "significantly different".

 Plot summary

-In sixth century Britain, King Arthur desires a dragon to harass the Saxon invaders.
+In sixth-century Britain, King Arthur desires a dragon to harass the Saxon invaders.
 Merlin tells Arthur that the skull of a lake monster is required.
 From a batch of new mercenary recruits to Arthur's army, Gawain selects an Irishman called Mael and a Dane called Starkad after Mael defeats Lancelot in a demonstration duel in front of the recruits.
 Arthur sends Mael to Ireland to retrieve the skull and keeps Mael's friend Starkad as hostage to ensure his return.
 In Ireland, Mael is escorted to a road where he meets Veleda, a pagan witch who foresaw Mael's coming.
 The two travel together for three days and arrive at Lough Ree where a pagan shrine has been converted to a chapel manned by a priest and a large, mentally retarded student, Fergus.
 During the night Mael steals the monster skull which was on display in the chapel but Fergus catches him.
 The ensuing fight spills out onto the lake pier that breaks apart as Fergus fights with a mace.
 Veleda helps Mael back to land but Fergus drowns and a lake monster drags the priest away.
 On their way back to Britain, Mael and Veleda are attacked on a ship but escape as Veleda summons a purple fire that burns their attackers.

 With the skull Merlin creates a small dragon (a wyvern) which he hopes to grow and teach to be obedient.
 Mael is re-united with Starkad and they consider whether to stay in Arthur's camp.
 Veleda has a vision and implores they to retrieve the spear and shield of the Saxon Biargram Ironhand.